Alphonsce/AntiSpoof-Hackathon/README.md

 - After loading and extracting FoR data rename for dataset folder into `for-norm` and move it into `ASVspoof2021_DF_eval` directory
 - load ITW dataset and rename it into `in_the_wild_wav` and place it in the `ASVspoof2021_DF_eval` directory

 - Manifest for final dataset created by me can be found [here](https://drive.google.com/file/d/1cToKUtcjersiVCkBXXkIHq2k2nzE8vnT/view?usp=sharing): (I believe it to be the biggest open-source anti-spoof dataset with manifest).
+Then place this manifest insdide `ASVspoof2021_DF_eval`.

 ### What data I used to get my best scores: